-On May 25, 2022, Earthjustice, on behalf of ONC and five villages, filed an appeal of the final Water Rights in Alaska Superior Court.
+On May 25, 2022, Earthjustice, on behalf of ONC and five Y-K villages, filed an appeal of the final Water Rights in Alaska Superior Court.
 The appellants filed their initial brief on November 21, 2022.
-ADNR and Donlin Gold submitted their response briefs on March 8, 2023 and the appellants are preparing their final brief.
-A decision is expected within the next year.
+The briefing process has been completed and oral arguments are scheduled for July 19, 2023.
+A decision is expected within the next twelve-month period.

-In September 2022, 13 tribes sent a letter to the U.S. Army Corps of Engineers ("Corps") and the Environmental Protection Agency (EPA) requesting that the Corps consider requiring a supplemental environmental impact statement (EIS) on the Donlin Gold project and revoking the Clean Water Act Section 404 permit in light of what the tribes consider "new information" since the final EIS was issued in 2018.
-Also in September 2022, the same tribes submitted a separate letter to EPA requesting that they initiate a Clean Water Act Section 404(c) veto process for the Donlin Gold project.
-A Section 404(c) veto has recently been applied to the Pebble Project in Alaska but is rarely used by EPA.
+In September 2022, 13 tribes sent a letter to the Corps and the U.S. Environmental Protection Agency (EPA) requesting that the Corps consider requiring a supplemental environmental impact statement (EIS) on the Donlin Gold project and also requesting to revoke the Clean Water Act Section 404 permit in light of what the tribes consider "new information" since the final EIS was issued in 2018.
+Additionally, in September 2022, the same tribes submitted a separate letter to the EPA requesting that they initiate a Clean Water Act Section 404(c) veto process for the Donlin Gold project.
 In early January 2023, Donlin Gold and Calista both submitted responses to the Corps on why the requests to prepare a supplemental EIS or revoke the 404 permit should not be granted.
-In mid-January 2023, Donlin Gold also provided a response to EPA describing why the agency should not initiate a 404(c) process.
+In mid-January 2023, Donlin Gold also provided a response to the EPA describing why the agency should not initiate a 404(c) process.